-A program of study either formally established through an Agreement or through a formal letter of permission, enabling a student to attend another postsecondary institution, with credit transferred back to their home institution.
-Tuition is paid to the host institution.
+A program of study either formally established through an agreement or through a letter of permission, enabling a student to attend the University of Saskatchewan, with credit transferred back to their home institution.
+Tuition is paid to the University of Saskatchewan.